Bentonville man pleads not guilty in 19-year-old nephew’s shooting death

-BENTONVILLE -- A Bentonville man pleaded not guilty Tuesday to a charge he killed his nephew.
+BENTONVILLE -- A Bentonville man pleaded innocent Tuesday to a charge he killed his nephew.

 Joshua Taylor, 32, is charged as a habitual offender with capital murder and possession of firearms by certain persons.
 He entered the plea at his arraignment before Benton County Circuit Judge Brad Karren.